 But what should you do?
 Call a sewer line repair professional in Hurricane.

 A sewer line repair will typically be easier (and less expensive) than a completely broken pipe, so if you think there is an issue with your sewer line, especially if you believe tree roots are making their way into the pipe, call Teays Valley Service Experts right away.

 Sewer line repair experts at Teays Valley Service Experts will use a sewer inspection camera to confirm whether or not the pipe has a tree root problem.
 Once the issue has been determined, our sewer line repair expert will go over all of your options with you and help you choose the best way to proceed, whether that’s a trenchless sewer line replacement or just removing the tree roots.

-Note, faster growing trees, such as ash, oak, or tuliptree, may cause more trouble because they grow more quickly.
-Slower growing trees are a better choice, but they still need to be removed and another tree replanted every eight to ten years to avoid their roots from damaging the sewer lines.
-Also, make sure you plant trees far from your sewer lines, that way you can help stop damage and avoid those pesky (and often expensive) sewer line repairs.
+Note, faster growing trees, such as poplar, silver maples, or basswood, may cause more issues because they grow more quickly.
+Slower growing trees are a better alternative, but they still need to be removed and another tree replanted every eight to ten years to avoid their roots from damaging the sewer lines.
+Also, make sure you plant trees away from your sewer lines, that way you can help stop damage and prevent those pesky (and often expensive) sewer line repairs.
 If you’re not confident where your sewer lines are, ask Teays Valley Service Experts to flag the path of the sewer pipes.

-So if you think your tree roots have invaded your sewer line or you have any plumbing issues at all, call Teays Valley Service Experts in Hurricane and we are happy to visit and see if you need a sewer line repair or do a seasonal plumbing maintenance to make sure your pipes are in tip-top shape.
+So if you think your tree roots have entered your sewer line or you have any plumbing needs at all, call Teays Valley Service Experts in Hurricane and we are happy to come out and see if you need a sewer line repair or do a complete plumbing maintenance to make sure your pipes are in tip-top shape.